gadhagod/bell-schedule-extension/developing.md

     npm serve .

-Changes are auto-deployed when commited to `master` through GitHub pages.
+Changes are auto-deployed on releases through GitHub pages.